Trip To Japan

 Where to Try Tebasaki:

 • Sekai no Yamachan: This chain is famous for its Tebasaki and has become a Nagoya icon.
-Their wings are spicy, crispy, and perfectly seasoned.
-You can find multiple locations throughout the city.
+Its wings are spicy, crispy, and perfectly seasoned.
+There are multiple locations throughout the city.

 • Furaibo: Another popular restaurant for Tebasaki, Furaibo offers a milder version than Yamachan but is equally delicious.
 The wings are crisp, juicy, and flavorful.